arnoldalleviate/pongRank/docs/season-0-finale.md

 Mission accomplished.

 ## It was never really about the rating
-The numbers were the excuse.
-The games were the point.
+The numbers were just an excuse.
+The games were the on point.
 And what games they were:

 - **38 matches · 91 games · 1,658 points** rallied across the season.
 - **More than half of every game — 51% — came down to the wire** (decided by 3 points or fewer).
 This office doesn't do blowouts; it does nail-biters.